Help us improve your experience.

 Note:

-To update scripts from a master source using a configured management interface, you can configure only mgmt_junos for the routing-instance-name.
+To update scripts from a single primary source location using a configured management interface, you can configure only mgmt_junos for the routing-instance-name.
 To use a non-management interface, you can configure anything for the routing-instance-name.

-If you configure a master source for one or more scripts on a device, you can refresh the scripts on that device using the set refresh configuration mode command.
-You can update a single script or all scripts of a given script type that have a master source location configured.
+If you configure a primary source location for one or more scripts on a device, you can refresh the scripts on that device using the set refresh configuration mode command.
+You can update a single script or all scripts of a given script type that have a primary source location configured.

 The update operation occurs as soon as you issue the set refresh command.
-When you issue the set refresh command, the device immediately attempts to connect to the specified URL and retrieve a copy of the master file.
-The master copy overwrites the local script stored in the scripts directory on the device.
+When you issue the set refresh command, the device immediately attempts to connect to the specified URL and retrieve a copy of the primary source file.
+The copy overwrites the local script stored in the scripts directory on the device.
 If the load-scripts-from-flash statement is configured, the device updates the script on the flash drive instead of the script on the hard disk.
-If a master source is not defined for a script, that script is not updated and a warning is issued.
+If a primary source location is not defined for a script, the device issues a warning and does not update that script.
 For commit scripts, the updated commit script is executed when you next issue the commit command.
 If the script configuration includes the routing-instance statement, then Junos OS updates the script using that routing instance.

 Note: